nmannes/r2b/issues.md

 # Issues

-They're all important.
-They're all connected.
-But these are what we are most focused on
+They're all connected, but these are what we are most focused on